OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/mpi-setup.md

 ```

-Training should run for 100 steps and takes a few minutes on a GPU cluster.
+3. Training should run for 100 steps and takes a few minutes on a GPU cluster.
 You can inspect the logs to see the training progress.
 When the job starts, access the logs from the `launcher` pod:

 ```
 PODNAME=$(kubectl get pods -l mpi_job_name=tensorflow-benchmarks,mpi_role_type=launcher -o name) kubectl logs -f ${PODNAME}
 ```

+4. You should see an output similar to this:

 ```
 TensorFlow:  1.14